silentrald/node-express-hbs-mongo-Tutorial/README.md

 feedback.txt
 ```

-In this file, we declared that the .env and feedback.txt file, all files ending with .DS_Store, and the entire node_modules folder should not be uploaded into our git repository.
+In this file, we declared that the _.env_ and _feedback.txt_ file, all files ending with _.DS_Store_, and the entire _node_modules_ folder should not be uploaded into our git repository.
 This keeps our repository clutter free.

 ---